-The Group strives to reduce non-dangerous/non-hazardous waste to be sent to landfill by recycling.
-For example, we recycle paper used in office operation, metals and cooking oil.
-In Canada, non-hazardous wastes are recycled where possible and there was no disposal of hazardous waste during the reporting period.
-There was no disposal of hazardous waste during the reporting period.
-In 2020, the decrease in non-hazardous waste was mainly due to decrease in evaporator blowdown water resulting from less steam generation during the year due to the temporary suspension of production since March 31, 2020.
-During the reporting period, there were no metals generated to be recycled and cooking oil was disposed in domestic waste versus recycled as a cost saving solution.
+The Group strives to reduce non-dangerous/non-hazardous waste sent to landfill by recycling.
+Hydrocarbon or glycol contaminated rags, absorbents and filters, as well as industrial plastic containers are removed from the Project and recycled by a Third Party.
+Additionally, paper used in office operations is also recycled.
+There was no disposal of hazardous waste as defined by Apprendix 27 of the Listing Rules during the reporting period.
+In 2021, the decrease in non-hazardous waste was mainly due to decrease in evaporator blowdown water resulting from less steam generation during the year due to the temporary suspension of production since March 31, 2020.